oakmound/oak/README.md

  an alternative that requires zero or near-zero dependencies.
 (We are very sad about the linux audio dependency and are considering writing an audio driver just to get rid of it.)

+## Support

+For talk about the engine or help, that is not significant enough to be an Issue or PR, see the #oak channel on the [gophers slack](https://invite.slack.golangbridge.org/).

 ## Features
 1. Window Rendering
     - Windows and key events through [shiny](https://github.com/golang/exp/tree/master/shiny)